Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Almost qualified
 ----------------

-These engines come close enough to massing my inclusion criteria that I felt I had to mention them.
+These engines come close enough to passing my inclusion criteria that I felt I had to mention them.
+They all display original organic results that you can't find on other engines, and maintain their own indexes.
 Unfortunately, they don't quite pass.

+- Wiby: [wiby.me](https://wiby.me) and [wiby.org](https://wiby.org): I love this one.
+It focuses on smaller independent sites that capture the spirit of the "early" web.
+It's more focused on "discovering" new interesting pages that match a set of keywords than finding a specific resources.
+I like to think of Wiby as an engine for surfing, not searching.
+Runnaroo occasionally features a hit from Wiby.
+If you have a small site or blog that isn't very "commercial", consider submitting it to the index.
+Does not qualify because it seems to be powered only by user-submitted sites; it doesn't try to "crawl the Web".

 - [Mwmbl](https://mwmbl.org/): like YaCy, it's an open-source engine whose crawling is community-driven.
 Users can install a Firefox addon to crawl pages in its backlog.
 Unfortunately, it doesn't qualify because it only crawls pages linked by hand-picked sites (e.g. Wikipedia, GitHub, domains that rank well on Hacker News).
 The crawl-depth is "1", so it doesn't crawl the whole Web (yet).

+- [Search My Site](https://searchmysite.net): Similar to Marginalia and Teclis, but only indexes user-submitted personal and independent sites.
+It optionally supports IndieAuth.
+Its API powers this site's search results; try it out using the search bar at the bottom of this page.
+Does not qualify because it's limited to user-submitted and/or hand-picked sites.

 Misc
 ----